Follow TV Tropes

 • Hoist by His Own Petard: Alienated Kivat the II and discarded the Zanbat Sword, allowing both to be used against him to kill him.

-• Hypocrite: In his initial appearance, he refused to kill Maya for cheating on him with Otoya, believing that doing so would prove that he loved her and that love was a proof of weakness.
+• Hypocrite: In his initial appearance, he refused to kill Maya for cheating on him with Otoya, believing that doing so would prove that he loved her and that love was a weakness.
 When he saw her genuine love for Otoya, he was emotionally devastated.

 • Karmic Death: When his attempt to kill Maya was turned against him thanks to infant Taiga.